tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - filter by storekeeper name on movimentations history [x]
 - sort data on fetch movimentation-budgets by material [x]
 - badges and summary on readme [x]
-- split logic between Administrator and Storekeeper Leader []
+- split logic between Administrator and Storekeeper Leader [x]
 - Create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - on budgets-materials put show observation with replaced material []
+- Review edit budget by material scrip []
+- create use cases to first login and password recover []

 # Test 1 file